THE JAZZ ORGAN: A BRIEF HISTORY

 A brief update to the 1988 edition, written January 2004...

 The paper you’ll read below was written, well, in 1988.
 It was a piece I wrote to test out of a Jazz History class so I could finally get my Bachelor’s degree.
 There had never been a formal history of the jazz organ written before, and I think it stands the test of time.
 I have not updated the paper, so you’re getting my 1988 perspective, which was that jazz organ was a dying art form.
-In the sixteen years since the paper was written, some interesting things have occurred in the world of the jazz organ.
+In the nearly three decades years since the paper was written, some interesting things have occurred in the world of the jazz organ.
 The paper was picked up by Keyboard Magazine, which published an edited version in the May 1989 issue.
 For the article, I lent the magazine a copy of Lou Bennett’s "Live at Club St-Germain" record, and they reproduced the cover and transcribed a solo in the issue, and Lou told me sometime after that the article had given him additional recognition and had made a positive impact on his career.
 This was gratifying, as Lou passed away in 1998.